 This is a National Park of great importance for the country.
 In 1983 it was added to the UNESCO World Heritage Sites.
 The territory that the park covers has been expanded a few times to ensure that the rich ecosystems, natural landscapes and fauna and flora are all preserved.

 Please remember that any National Park is a treasure and we should not leave anything behind except happy memories.
 We can enjoy and admire the nature and its phenomena while still conserving it and leaving it unspoiled.

 And here we are – my top 6 hikes in Pirin National Park.

 Vihren is the highest peak in Pirin Mountain and the second highest in Bulgaria at 2,914 metres.
 I would not recommend this trail if this will be one of your first hikes.
-Vihren is known for being one of the hardest peaks to climb, but believe me it is totally worth it.
+Vihren is one of the hardest peaks to climb, but believe me, it is totally worth it.

 The views from the peak are even more impressive.
 Make sure that you spend a good few minutes in silence just admiring the beautiful scenery.
 In the distance, you will be able to see the other mountain summits of Pirin Mountain.

 If you want to challenge yourself more and get some adrenaline rush, choose the northern trail for the way down.
 As the peak is slightly steeper on this site, there is a metal chain to help you.
 I absolutely loved this part as I really enjoy adventurous things and I was slightly disappointed when we had already reached the wider part of the trail.